 - Ph.D.
 Georgia Institute of Technology, 2006

-Dr. Gersbach’s research interests are in gene therapy, biomolecular and cellular engineering, regenerative medicine, and synthetic biology.
+Research InterestsGene therapy, genomics and epigenomics, biomolecular and cellular engineering, regenerative medicine, and synthetic biology.

 - BME 394: Projects in Biomedical Engineering (GE)